passiv/snaptrade-sdks/sdks/java/docs/TransactionsAndReportingApi.md

     LocalDate endDate = LocalDate.now();
     String userId = "userId_example";
     String userSecret = "userSecret_example";
-    String accounts = "accounts_example"; // Optional comma seperated list of account IDs used to filter the request on specific accounts
+    String accounts = "accounts_example"; // Optional comma separated list of account IDs used to filter the request on specific accounts
     Boolean detailed = true; // Optional, increases frequency of data points for the total value and contribution charts if set to true
     String frequency = "frequency_example"; // Optional frequency for the rate of return chart (defaults to monthly).
 Possible values are daily, weekly, monthly, quarterly, yearly. try {